Persecution of homosexuals in Nazi Germany: Aftermath

 Nazi Germany's persecution of homosexuals is considered to be the most-severe episode in a longer history of discrimination and violence against homosexuals; never before or since have so many homosexuals been sentenced to prison in such a short period, even disregarding concentration camp imprisonment.
 An estimated 100,000 men were arrested and of these, half spent time in prison.
 Post-war attitudes towards homosexuality were influenced by Nazi propaganda associating homosexuality with criminality and medical illness.
 Because the various Allied countries considered homosexuality a crime, those prisoners who had not finished serving their sentence under Paragraph 175 had to do so, but those who had never been convicted or who had already served the full time were released.
 Arrest and incarceration of men for consensual homosexual acts continued to be commonplace in West Germany and Austria through the 1960s; between 1945 and 1969, West Germany convicted about 50,000 men; the same number of men as the Nazis had convicted during their twelve-year rule.

-The 1935 version of Paragraph 175 – one of the few Nazi-era laws that remained in force and unaltered in West Germany – was upheld by the Federal Constitutional Court in 1957 and remained in force until 1969, when homosexuality was partially decriminalized.
+The 1935 version of Paragraph 175 – one of the few Nazi-era laws that remained in force and unaltered in West Germany – was upheld by the Federal Constitutional Court in 1957.
 In 1962 historian Hans-Joachim Schoeps commented; "For the homosexuals the Third Reich has not yet ended."
-Although not entirely accurate, this statement captured the view of many West German homosexuals.
+Although not entirely accurate, this statement captured the view of many West German homosexuals prior to the partial decriminalization in 1969.
 In East Germany, homosexuality was rarely prosecuted after 1957 and was decriminalized in 1968; the number of convictions there was much lower.
-The decriminalization did not result in widespread social acceptance, and Paragraph 175 was not repealed until 1994.
+Decriminalization did not result in widespread social acceptance, and Paragraph 175 was not repealed until 1994.